TheDawg101/odin-recipes/README.md

 # odin-recipes
 Odin Project Test Project

-This goal of this project is to create a basic website of a recipe with a few links and images, in order to further improve on my HTMl, Git and CLI skills.
+This goal of this project is to create a basic website of a recipe with a few links and images, in order to further improve on my HTML, Git and CLI skills.